AI Visibility Services for Marketing Agencies: Offering Guide

 Why it fails: Clients care about business outcomes, not metrics.
 If you can’t connect visibility to leads, traffic, or revenue, it feels like a vanity metric.

-Once you’ve operationalized the workflow for one client, the question becomes how to scale to many more.
+Once you’ve operationalized the workflow for one client, the question becomes: how do you scale to 50 clients?
+100 clients?

 The challenge: Each client has different prompts, different competitors, different goals.